saschein/portaldocs/portal-sdk/generated/design-patterns-controls-QuotaGauge.md

 <a name="basics"></a>
 ### Basics
-QuotaGauge shows the status of a current value against a quota (limit) and total.
+QuotaGauge displays the status of a current value relative to a quota (limit) and total.
 When the current value exceeds the quota value, the QuotaGauge displays an error indicator.

 <!-- TODO get an IMAGE to embed here -->